Cray-HPE/docs-csm/operations/image_management/Import_External_Image_to_IMS.md

 Set variables for all of the image artifact files, if needed.
 For example, `IMS_ROOTFS_FILENAME`, `IMS_INITRD_FILENAME`, and `IMS_KERNEL_FILENAME`.

-If this procedure is being done as part of [Management Node Image Customization](../configuration_management/Management_Node_Image_Customization.md), then these should already be set.
-In this case, skip this section and proceed to [Record artifact checksums](#3-record-artifact-checksums).

 1. (`ncn-mw#`) Set the `IMS_ROOTFS_FILENAME` variable to the file name of the SquashFS image root file to be uploaded.

     For example: